tobiaguiar08/Linux-char-device-driver/README.md

 # Linux-char-device-driver
-Here is some simples kernel linux char device drivers with differents features each one :)
+Here is some simples kernel linux char devices drivers with differents features each one :)

 (Still under development)